Kagethelephant/dotfiles/nvim/.config/nvim/lua/kage/README.md

 This will give you git indicators in the left column next to the line number

 ### Indent blackline
-This will give you a verticle line to visualise the indent scope
+This will give you a vertical line to visualise the indent scope

 ### lsp-config
-This contains the setup for mason LSPs and the the built in NVIM-LSP to display the lsp warnings and errors
+This contains the setup for mason LSPs and the built in NVIM-LSP to display the lsp warnings and errors

 ### LuaLine
 This changes the status bar at the bottom to look better (can be configured to do cool stuff)